MindFreeze/ha-sankey-chart/README.md

 - `now/M`: Start of the current month
 - `now/y`: Start of the current year
 - `now-1d/d`: Start of the previous day
+- `now/d+7h`: Today at 07:00
+- `now-1d/d+23h`: Yesterday at 23:00
+- `now/d-1h`: Yesterday at 23:00 (equivalent)

+Modifiers can be combined: offsets and roundings are applied left-to-right, so anchors like `now/d+7h` (round to today's midnight, then add 7 hours) are supported.

 If `time_period_to` is not specified, it defaults to `now`.